libor-m/scrimer/doc/index.rst

 Pipeline workflow
 -----------------
 The workflow is divided into several steps.
 Intermediate results of these steps can be visually inspected and checked for validity.
-It is usually not meaningful to continue with the process if something went wrong.
-Whole pipeline is thus a series of pre-made shell commands, that are supposed to be executed one by one by pasting them into the console.
+It is not meaningful to continue with the process when a step fails.
+Whole pipeline is a series of pre-made shell commands, that are supposed to be executed each after another by pasting them into the console.

-Following pages describe these steps in detail, provide some explanations for the choices we made and suggest ways how to check validity of the intermediate results.
+Following pages describe these steps in detail, explain some choices we made and suggest ways how to check validity of the intermediate results.

 It takes about a day to push your data through the pipeline, if everything goes well.